-- (B) A not-for-profit organization as defined in Subparagraph (A)(iv) above may appeal a determination that it is covered under this Ordinance to the CCO. - (C) This Ordinance is intended to establish civil obligations on covered parties, and the remedies authorized for violations shall be civil, not penal or criminal.
-Employers covered under this Ordinance shall be obligated to maintain payroll records documenting wages and benefits received by employees.
-In the absence of adequate evidence of wages and benefits paid, it shall be presumed that the employer paid no more than the applicable federal or state minimum wage, and did not provide health benefits. - (D) The CCO shall monitor and enforce compliance with the requirements of this Ordinance.
-Where the CCO has reason to believe that a Contractor, CFAR or other person may have violated any of the requirements of this Ordinance, or of the implementing rules and regulations, the CCO shall initiate an investigation.
-Where the CCO determines that a violation has occurred, it may attempt to negotiate an end to the violation and appropriate relief from the violating party including back-pay for the affected workers or persons.
-Such appropriate relief may include any of the remedies enumerated in Section Four, E of this Ordinance. - (E) Where the CCO determines that a violation of this Ordinance has occurred and determines that a negotiated resolution is not possible or not appropriate, the CCO may initiate a formal administrative complaint against the Contractor, CFAR or other person involved.
-In addition, any person denied wages or benefits mandated under this Ordinance or aggrieved by an action or non-action of another person or entity in violation of this Ordinance or its implementing rules and regulations, or an organization representing the interests of a person so aggrieved, may also file a formal administrative complaint with the CCO on a Complaint Form provided by the CCO.
-Complaints must be initiated within one year of the denial of wages or benefits or other violation of the Ordinance.
-The CCO shall, not later than ten (10) days after initiating or receiving the complaint, mail to the person alleged to have violated the Ordinance a copy of the complaint, and such person alleged to have violated the Ordinance shall have twenty (20) days to file a written response.
+- B. A not-for-profit organization as defined in Subsection A.4 above may appeal a determination that it is covered under this chapter to the CCO. - C. This chapter is intended to establish civil obligations on covered parties, and the remedies authorized for violations shall be civil, not penal or criminal.
+Employers covered under this chapter shall be obligated to maintain payroll records documenting wages and benefits received by employees.
+In the absence of adequate evidence of wages and benefits paid, it shall be presumed that the employer paid no more than the applicable federal or state minimum wage, and did not provide health benefits. - D. The CCO shall monitor and enforce compliance with the requirements of this chapter.
+Where the CCO has reason to believe that a contractor, CFAR or other person may have violated any of the requirements of this chapter, or of the implementing rules and regulations, the CCO shall initiate an investigation.
+Where the CCO determines that a violation has occurred, it may attempt to negotiate an end to the violation and appropriate relief from the violating party including backpay for the affected workers or persons.
+Such appropriate relief may include any of the remedies enumerated in Subsection E of this section. - E. Where the CCO determines that a violation of this chapter has occurred and determines that a negotiated resolution is not possible or not appropriate, the CCO may initiate a formal administrative complaint against the contractor, CFAR or other person involved.
+In addition, any person denied wages or benefits mandated under this chapter or aggrieved by an action or non-action of another person or entity in violation of this chapter or its implementing rules and regulations, or an organization representing the interests of a person so aggrieved, may also file a formal administrative complaint with the CCO on a Complaint Form provided by the CCO.

+Complaints must be initiated within one year of the denial of wages or benefits or other violation of the chapter.
+The CCO shall, not later than ten (10) days after initiating or receiving the complaint, mail to the person alleged to have violated the chapter a copy of the complaint, and such person alleged to have violated the chapter shall have twenty (20) days to file a written response.
 The CCO shall within ten (10) days after the deadline for filing a response schedule a hearing, which shall be held as soon as possible and within thirty (30) days after the response is due, except for good cause shown.
-The hearing shall be conducted pursuant to the provisions set forth in Missouri Revised Statutes, Chapter 536.
-Upon a determination that there has been a violation of this Ordinance, the CCO may order any of the following relief: - (i) Suspension and/or termination of the contract, subcontract, lease, concession agreement or financial assistance agreement; - (ii) Forfeiture and repayment of any or all of the financial assistance awarded by the City of St. Louis; - (iii) Disbarring the Contractor or CFAR from eligibility for future City contracts and/or financial assistance until all ordered relief has been made or paid in full; - (iv) Liquidated damages payable to the City of St. Louis in the amount of \$500 for each week, or part thereof, that an employee has not been provided wages and benefits in accordance with this Ordinance.
-Each such weekly violation shall constitute a separate violation of this Ordinance and must be demonstrated separately.
+The hearing shall be conducted pursuant to the provisions set forth in RSMo Ch.
+536. Upon a determination that there has been a violation of this chapter, the CCO may order any of the following relief:

+- 1. Suspension and/or termination of the contract, subcontract, lease, concession agreement or financial assistance agreement; - 2.
+Forfeiture and repayment of any or all of the financial assistance awarded by the City of St. Louis; - 3.
+Disbarring the contractor or CFAR from eligibility for future City contracts and/or financial assistance until all ordered relief has been made or paid in full; - 4.
+Liquidated damages payable to the City of St. Louis in the amount of \$500.00 for each week, or part thereof, that an employee has not been provided wages and benefits in accordance with this chapter.
+Each such weekly violation shall constitute a separate violation of this chapter and must be demonstrated separately.